• Skip to primary navigation

 Weeks 2, 4, 6 and 8

-Professor Marc Shapiro (Scranton University), Renewing the Old, Sanctifying the New: The Unique Vision of Rav Kook
+Professor Marc Shapiro (Scranton University) will talk about his book Renewing the Old, Sanctifying the New: The Unique Vision of Rav Kook

 Footer